"His dedication and passion for the piano were evident in each note that he played" (The Diamondback).

 "Conjunction and virtuosism" (La Voz de Galicia).

-Daniel lived in the United States during 14 years and also in London, United Kingdom, where he was a Master Instructor at the West Kensington Music Team and a teacher at Dynamic Piano Lessons.
-He has been part of the jury for the Concurso Permanente de Juventudes Musicales de España.
-He has been piano accompanist for the Escuela Superior de Arte Dramático of Málaga and for the Real Conservatorio de Danza Mariemma of Madrid.
-Recently, Daniel and his four-hand piano partner have been selected to be part of the AECID Music Catalogue 2019.
+D. Pereira resided in the United States for 14 years where he studied, worked and performed.
+He subsequently took up residence in London, U.K. where he was a Master Instructor at the West Kensington Music Team and teacher at Dynamic Piano lessons.
+More recently, he has been a member of the jury at the Concurso Permanente de Juventudes Musicales de España.
+He served as piano accompanist at the Escuela Superior de Arte Dramático of Málaga and at the Real Conservatorio de Danza Mariemma in Madrid.
+D. Pereira and his four-hand piano partner were selected to be included in the 2019 edition of the AECID Music Catalogue.

 I was mesmerized by the depth and rapport of his interpretation of the music of Scriabin.

 New York University

 Daniel inspired me for his expressive interpretation and the beauty of his sound.
 His commitment with the music is amazing.

 Pereira impressed me for his unique musicality and rare personality, and for the originality of his